 More and more of us are suffering from stress and anxiety brought on by modern technology and a 24/7 world, particularly after the long bleak deep mid-winter months.

-The psychological benefits of bird watching are well known among us ‘twitchers’.
+The psychological benefits of bird watching are well known.
 It allows us a chance to switch off from the modern world and get back to nature, to re-boot our brains and take some much needed rest.

-Here are 5 reasons why you should give bird watching a go this month:
+Here are five reasons why you should give bird watching a go to boost your mental health:

 1. It forces you to live in the present moment